shreyassanthu77/webview_dart/README.md

 | `js`      | `String`      | **Required**.
 The JavaScript to run         |

 #### Binding Native functions
-Binds the given dart function with the given name
+Binds a native callback so that it will appear under the given name as a global JavaScript function.
+Internally it uses webview_init().
+Callback receives a list of all the arguments passed to the JavaScript function.

 ```dart
   webview.bind("jsName", (List<dynamic> args) {